Jumping Through Hoops: Barriers to Gender-Affirming Care

 The necessary expansion of telemedicine during the COVID-19 pandemic does offer a glimmer of hope in terms of expanding this access to affirming healthcare.

-"There's so much trans care in general which isn't accessible to people who aren't in large urban areas," said Caleb LoSchiavo, MPH, a doctoral candidate at Rutgers University.
+"There's so much trans care in general which isn't accessible to people who aren't in large urban areas," said Caleb LoSchiavo, MPH, a doctoral candidate at Rutgers University in New Jersey.
 "Telemedicine allows people to access that so much more easily, but there are still logistics to work out.
 It often has to be within the same state, because providers are licensed by the specific state.
 It can make it tricky to work out the details, particularly if you're prescribing medications."

-The aforementioned 2016 report indicated that comprehensive training could alleviate the fears of stigma for trans healthcare, but the roots of systemic racism and transphobia run so deep that a few training courses alone aren't likely to solve the problem.
+The aforementioned 2016 report indicated that comprehensive training could alleviate the fears of stigma for trans healthcare.
+However, the roots of systemic racism and transphobia run so deep that a few training courses alone aren't likely to solve the problem.

 Fortunately, especially in the case of clinics specializing in trans healthcare, active efforts to create an immediately inclusive environment are on the rise.